-This E-Prix event would be the fourth time race held in Mexico City, and also the fourth race of the season.
+This E-Prix event would be the fifth time race held in Mexico City February 15, 2020, and also the fourth race of the season.

 Sequel to his win in Santiago, Sam Bird graced the weekend, staying at the top, leading other drivers in the championship.
 He had 43 points according to the Formula E Mexico results.
 Jerome d’Ambrosio, who had 41 points, closely followed him.
 For third place, the slot was shared by Antonio Felix da Costa, who failed to make an impact after his win at the first race of the season.
 He was alongside Robin Frijins, who is Sam Bird’s racing mate, and Jean-Eric Vergne, the defending champion.

 For the teams’ championship, the results are as expected, as Virgin led with 71 points, followed by Mahindra having 59 points, and Techeetah in the third position with 47 points.